open-telemetry/oteps/text/entities/0256-entities-data-model.md

 Entity represents an object of interest associated with produced telemetry: traces, metrics or logs.

-The Entity that produces the telemetry is called the Producing Entity.
 For example telemetry produced using OpenTelemetry SDK is normally associated with a Service.
-The Service is the Producing Entity.
 Similarly, OpenTelemetry defines system metrics for a host.
-The Host is the Producing Entity in this case.
+The Host is the entity we want to associate metrics with in this case.

-Entities may be also associated with produced telemetry indirectly, typically by virtue of being related to the Producing Entity.
+Entities may be also associated with produced telemetry indirectly.
 For example a Service that produces telemetry is also related with a process in which the Service runs, so we say that the Service entity is related to the Process entity.
 The process normally also runs on a host, so we say that the Process entity is related to the Host entity.

-Note: subsequent OTEPs will define how the Producing Entity is associated with traces, metrics and logs and how relations between entities will be specified.
+Note: subsequent OTEPs will define how the entities are associated with traces, metrics and logs and how relations between entities will be specified.
 See [Future Work](#future-work).